Contraz/demosys-py/docs/source/settings.rst

 EFFECTS
 ^^^^^^^

-Effect packages demosys will initialize and use (Same as apps in Django).
+Effect packages that will be recognized by the project.
+Initialization should happens in the order they appear in the list.

 .. code:: python